 Note that the hub is only for charging purposes.
 The battery within the card is expected to last multiple months with normal use.

-Using the CoolWallet S is a bit like using a combination wallet, taking the best parts of a mobile wallet and combining them with the perks of a hardware wallet.
+Using the CoolWallet S and CoolWallet Pro is a bit like using a combination wallet, taking the best parts of a mobile wallet and combining them with the perks of a hardware wallet.
 The result is a secure solution for storing your assets on the go.

-Once set up, most of your interaction with the wallet will take place through the app on your smartphone.
-Here you can tailor your portfolio, view holdings, receive and send funds, etc. Private keys are stored on the card itself, meaning that it is required to access funds, along with the paired smartphone.
+Once set up, most of your interaction with the wallet will occur through your smartphone app.
+Here, you can tailor your portfolio, view holdings, receive and send funds, etc. Private keys are stored on the card itself, meaning they are required to access funds and the paired smartphone.

-All items are simple, but sleek.
+All items are simple but sleek.
 The wallet is especially interesting with the built-in E-ink display, which is comprised of three rows.
 The top shows the current asset being accessed, Bluetooth status, and battery indicator.
-The middle and bottom row show both upper and lower-case letters, along with numbers.
+The middle and bottom rows show upper and lower-case letters and numbers.
 It is here that balances, recovery phrases, etc., are displayed.

-While the screen on the wallet itself quite handy, the unit itself is primarily used as a confirmation device.
-Building transactions, and portfolio monitoring is done via the app.
+While the screen on the wallet itself is quite handy, the unit itself is primarily used as a confirmation device.
+Building transactions and portfolio monitoring are done via the app.

-While early days saw the CoolWallet only support a select few assets, this is a thing of the past.
-Currently the CoolWallet S supports a bevy of coins and tokens alike.
+While the early days saw CoolWallet products only support a select few assets, this is a thing of the past.
+Currently, the CoolWallet S supports a bevy of coins and tokens alike.
 The following graphics show the current crop of assets which can be stored.

 At the end of the day, a hardware wallet is only useful if it provides high levels of security.
 If it doesn’t offer this, why use one at all?

 With the CoolWallet S, various steps were taken to ensure that funds remain safe.
-CoolBitX indicates that not only does the wallet make use of AES-256 encrypted Bluetooth connections, but that no sensitive data is ever transferred wirelessly.
-Through the use of an integrated security chip boasting CC EAL5+ certification, private keys are never shared.
+CoolBitX indicates that not only does the wallet use AES-256 encrypted Bluetooth connections but that no sensitive data is ever transferred wirelessly.
+Using an integrated security chip boasting CC EAL5+ certification, private keys are never shared.
 The CoolWallet Pro takes this one step further by offering a CC EAL6+ certification.